 DIGNITY WITH A NORMAN ACCENT

-The only point of interest in our village of Allouville-Bellefosse was an ancient chapel in its center.
+The only point of interest of this small village of Allouville-Bellefosse was an ancient chapel in its center.

-The only point of interest in our village of Allouville-Bellefosse was an ancient chapel in the village center.
+The only point of interest in of this small village of Allouville-Bellefosse was an ancient chapel in the village center.
 It was built inside the trunk of an ancient oak tree.
 The tree still stands in the center of the village today.
 It is known for a fact that it is more than a thousand year old.
-Later, when I studied the European history of the Middle Ages at the University of Orleans’ department of applied arts, all the historical collisions passed in front of my eyes against the backdrop of this chapel oak, a true live witness of the times.
-That is why, when I had the idea of designing fashion accessories under my own brand, I chose the acorn from this oak tree for a symbol, a formula of this ancient creation, incorporating the entire history of my France.
+Later, when I studied at a medical university, falling into the history of its development from antiquity through the European Middle Ages, all scientific breakthroughs, all creative unrest and all historical collisions woven into a powerful turbulent and disturbing flow, passed before my eyes against the background of oak chapel, a real living witness of those times.
+That is why, when I had the idea of designing fashion accessories under my own brand, I chose the acorn from this oak tree for a symbol, a formula of this ancient creation, incorporating the entire history of of such a special and beloved France.

 I chose the acorn from this oak tree for a symbol